The Truth about the Tempur Pedic LUXE Breeze [Review]

 Off-gassing to our knowledge was minimal with the current models, but in the past, when we purchased Tempur Pedics, there was a significant chemical smell.

-All in all, compared to a Bed in a Box model, the Tempur Pedics don’t have significant off-gassing or smell.
+All in all, compared to many of the Bed in a Box online mattresses that ship compressed and have an odor upon opening, this mattress doesn’t have significant off-gassing or smell.

-Tempur Pedic sells through major mattress retailers exclusively, so you are at the mercy of their customer service.
-This helps them not have to deal directly with the customer, as you deal with the mattress retailer themselves.
-We had difficulty when trying to create this Tempur Pedic mattress review as we couldn’t get much information about the beds from the company.
+Historically, this mattress has sold through major mattress retailers exclusively, so you were at the mercy of the mattress retailer’s customer service.
+This helped them not have to deal directly with the customer, as you had to deal with the mattress retailer themselves.

 Tempur Pedic Price

-As you can see in the price table below, a Tempur Pedic king mattress retails for $8500!!
+As you can see in the price table below, the Luxe Breeze split king mattress retails for $8998!!

-While we acknowledge Tempur Pedic’s position in the industry, and its founder status as the king of the memory foam mattress, the price and lack of relative innovation compared to hungry upstarts and direct-t0-consumer eCommerce retailers has weakened their position in our opinion.
+While we acknowledge their position in the industry, and its founder status as the king of the memory foam mattress, the price compared to hungry upstarts and direct-to-consumer eCommerce retailers has weakened their position in our opinion to a degree lately.

-In the past, when they were pretty much the only or best choice for memory foam mattresses, and there were not many alternatives to Tempur Pedic such as Loom and Leaf, Nest, Nectar, Layla, or Casper (or MANY of the others we have reviewed).
-They simply were the only horse in the show.
+In the past, when they were pretty much the only or best choice for memory foam mattresses, they simply were the only horse in the show.